WiredPulse/Anydesk_Forensics/README.md

 * What incoming connections were made to this machine?
 * What PID was tied to that connection and were there child process spawned?
 * What IPs are communicating with this machine?
-* What Teamviewer IDs communicated with this machine?
+* What IDs communicated with this machine?
 * What is the keyboard layout associated with the incoming connection?
 * Were there any files transmitted during the incoming connection?
 * What is the duration of the incoming and outgoing connection?